Frameworks

 The ask has three components, and all three matter:

 Timing.
-Ask within two weeks of the remarkable moment, while the positive experience is fresh.
+Ask within two weeks of the notable moment, while the positive experience is fresh.
 Not six months later.
 Not “sometime.”
 Within two weeks.

 Specificity.
-Do not say “Do you know anyone who might need this?”
+Don't say “Do you know anyone who might need this?”
 That question is impossible to answer well because it requires the customer to mentally scan their entire network.

 Instead, say: “Do you know one or two [specific type of person] who are dealing with [specific problem]?”
 The specificity makes the question answerable.
 The customer’s brain immediately goes to specific people instead of vaguely scanning.